SB Financial Group (NASDAQ:SBFG) Receives New Coverage from Analysts at StockNews.com

 SB Financial Group Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Friday, May 24th.
-Shareholders of record on Friday, May 10th will be issued a dividend of $0.14 per share.
-The ex-dividend date of this dividend is Thursday, May 9th.
-This represents a $0.56 dividend on an annualized basis and a yield of 4.15%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, May 24th.
+Investors of record on Friday, May 10th will be paid a $0.14 dividend.
 This is a boost from SB Financial Group’s previous quarterly dividend of $0.14.
-SB Financial Group’s dividend payout ratio (DPR) is 32.00%.
+The ex-dividend date is Thursday, May 9th.
+This represents a $0.56 annualized dividend and a dividend yield of 4.12%.
+SB Financial Group’s payout ratio is 32.00%.

 SB Financial Group Company Profile